Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 If the Player wants her to make the garden beautiful, she will cast Plant Growth over 8 hours to enrich the garden and bring the plants back to life.

 If the player attacks her, she will cast Plant Growth as an action, making the entire garden overgrown.
 Then she will use her Tree Stride trait to leave quickly and flee.
+The garden will permanently be heavy difficult terrain (requiring 4 feet of movement for every 1 foot).

 ## Pest Control
 Back in the entrance, when the Player agrees to deal with the giant rat, Simon goes and grabs an unlit torch from a nearby wall and hands it to the PC, muttering an incantation, waving his hand around, it and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a *Potion of Healing* which he found in the library.